-Our researchers are tackling compelling challenges in earth science research, from the formation of the solar system and the evolution of life through deep time to the characterisation of new mineral species.
+Our researchers are tackling challenges in Earth science, from the formation of the solar system and the evolution of life, through deep time to the characterisation of new mineral species.

 Earth sciences news

 Stromboli's 'rejuvenation' heralds era of more variable volcanic eruptions

 An unexpected series of eruptions at Stromboli may be due to changes in the volcano's internal 'plumbing'.16 December 2022

 Stunning bright blue, red and pink minerals go on display at the Museum

 The minerals, Tanzanite, Morganite and Rhodochrosite, are richly coloured, great in size and scientifically significant.16 March 2022